 I’ve discovered my personal rhythm and understand now how 40 years of living out of alignment with my soul, literally stole parts of me away.
 I’ve explored, tried experiences on for ‘size’ (taking my first ever solo-trip and experienced ‘me’ on the island of Tasmania), I’ve sifted, written, created, coached, mentored, cried, had fits of frustration, felt like a loser and a winner (all in the same day).

 I’ve bumped up against my core issues of not feeling seen and heard (a side effect of trauma) and felt the full force of self-doubt, self-comparison and ‘not enough.’
 Along the way my marriage fell apart…and then fell together again—another transition of endings and new beginnings.

-With the support of a coaches, therapists, good friends, and a growing devotion to my well-being, I’ve danced in the space ‘in between’ for 5 years and counting.
+With the support of coaches, therapists, good friends, and a growing devotion to my well-being, I’ve danced in the space in between for 5 years and counting.
 With each step I gain clarity – I feel more, I see more, I am aware and I’m awake.